Kent27/docs-emobiq/document/function/Object/convertTimezoneDate/convertTimezoneDate.md

 ## Description

-Converting a date from one timezone to another, changing the date to match a different timezone's local time.
+Converts a date from one timezone to another, changing the date to match a different timezone's local time.

 ## Input / Parameter